The FRED Project: Flexibly-Responsive Energy Delivery

 - Whether they have a storage battery at home

-- Whether they have a Tesla with a 300-mile range or a PHEV with a 35-mile range
+- Whether they have a Tesla with a 300-mile range or a plug-in hybrid with a 25-mile range

 - Whether they commute or are at home during the day